WorstUcdProgrammer/Userlevel-thread-library/REPORT.md

 We think there exist a limitation that we could fix.
 In order to determine if the data that we want to delete exists.
 It could be done easily by calling the queue_iterate with a custom function to find the item.
-But instead, we chose to use the while loop to manually iterate, since at that time, we have not started to think about how queue_iterate works.
+But instead, we chose to use the while loop to manually iterate, because it provided us access to do backtracking to track the previous node inside the queue

 ### Uthread